CIRCSE/LT4HALA/2022/CFP.md

 ### IMPORTANT DATES

-**Workshop**
+*Workshop*
-- 23 February 2022: submission due
+8 April 2022: submission due
-- 23 March 2022: reviews due
+29 April 2022: reviews due
-- 30 March 2022: notifications to authors
+3 May 2022: notifications to authors
-- 20 April 2022: camera-ready (PDF) due
+24 May 2022: camera-ready (PDF) due

 **Shared Tasks - PLEASE NOTE THAT NO EXTENSION IS PLANNED FOR THE SHARED TASKS**

 *EvaLatin*
-- 20 December 2021: training data available
+20 December 2021: training data available
-- Evaluation Window I - Task: Lemmatization
+Evaluation Window I - Task: Lemmatization
-  - 24 February 2022: test data available
+17 March 2022: test data available
-  - 2 March 2022 system results due to organizers
-- Evaluation Window II - Task: PoS tagging
+23 March 2022 system results due to organizers Evaluation Window II - Task: PoS tagging
-  - 03 March 2022: test data available
+24 March 2022: test data available
-  - 9 March 2022: system results due to organizers
-- Evaluation Window III - Task: Features tagging
+30 March 2022: system results due to organizers Evaluation Window III - Task: Features tagging
-  - 10 March 2022: test data available
+31 March 2022: test data available
-  - 16 March 2022: system results due to organizers
+6 April 2022: system results due to organizers
-- 30 March 2022: reports due to organizers
+26 April 2022: reports due to organizers
-- 06 April 2022: short report review deadline
+10 May 2022: short report review deadline
-- 20 April 2022: camera ready version of reports due to organizers
+24 May 2022: camera ready version of reports due to organizers

 *EvaHan*
-- 20 December 2021: training data available
+20 December 2021: training data available
-- Evaluation Window
+Evaluation Window
-  - 10 March 2022: test data available
+31 March 2022: test data available
-  - 16 March 2022: system results due to organizers
+6 April 2022: system results due to organizers
-- 30 March 2022: reports due to organizers
+26 April 2022: reports due to organizers
-- 06 April 2022: short report review deadline
+10 May 2022: short report review deadline
-- 20 April 2022: camera ready version of reports due to organizers
+24 May 2022: camera ready version of reports due to organizers

 ### SHARE YOUR LRs!
 When submitting a paper from the START page, authors will be asked to provide essential information about resources (in a broad sense, i.e. also technologies, standards, evaluation kits, etc.) that have been used for the work described in the paper or are a new result of your research.